JaxYopek/Jaxs-Password-Manager/README.md

    - Click on the trash can to delete the password.

 ## Contributing
 Feel free to submit issues or pull requests to improve the application.
-Any feedback is appreciated.
+Any feedback is appreciated!

 ## License
 Distributed under the MIT License.
 See LICENSE.md for more information.